marodrigues20/java-certifications/ocp-java-11-programmer-2/src/main/java/Appendix_A/review_question/java_platform_module_system.md

 C. Only the castle module can reference the com.dragon.fire package. <br>
 D. Only the castle module can reference the com.dragon.scales package. <br>
 E. None of the above <br>

+Correct Answer: E

+There is a trick here.
+A module definition uses the keyword *module* rather than *class*.
+Since the code does not compile, option E is correct.
+If the code did compile, options A and D would be correct.

 -----------------